skrishnan22/fibonacci-clock/Readme.md

+# fibonacci-clock

 A Fibonacci clock using Python and Pygame

-Inspired by project on Kickstarter Created by Philippe Chrétien
+Inspired by project on Kickstarter Created by Philippe ChrÃ©tien

 https://www.kickstarter.com/projects/basbrun/fibonacci-clock-an-open-source-clock-for-nerds-wit